Mila-Koi/SMK/ReadMe.txt

 This program shows our heros moving along a track.

 How to use:
-Press Ctrl and then either A, S, D, or J to switch between heros.
+Press Ctrl and then either A, S, M, or J to switch between heros.
 Press the 1 key for arcball camera
 Press the 2 key for free camera
 Press the 3 key to toggle the first person overlay